Overview

 Physical Interventions

-Grants
+Shopfront Grants

 Key Project: Canopies

 Returning the canopies to the Cavendish Arcade and along Spring Gardens was originally an objective of Buxton’s HAZ application.
 In 2020, Lisa discussed their reinstatement with Historic England.
 Their view is that it would use most of the funding to do the necessary works and is therefore not viable for the HAZ.
-Other options are being explored, however.
+Other options were explored, however.

 Buxton HAZ area map